House of Assembly (Kiribati)

 The House of Assembly (Maneaba ni Maungatabu, lit.
-'Maneaba of the Sacred Mountain') is the Legislature of Kiribati.
+'Maneaba of the Sacred Mountain') is the sole chamber of the Parliament of Kiribati.
 Since 2016, it has 45 members, 44 elected for a four-year term in 23 single-seat and multi-seat constituencies and 1 non-elected delegate from the Banaban community on Rabi Island in Fiji.
-From 1979 to 2016, the Attorney general was an ex officio member of the legislature, until a change of the constitution modified this provision.
+From 1979 to 2016, the Attorney general was an ex officio member of the legislature until a change of the constitution modified this provision.

 Created by the Constitution of 12 July 1979, in a Westminster system, its seat has been at Ambo in South Tarawa since October 2000.
 From 1979 to 2000, it was at Bairiki, where the House of Assembly was created in 1974, on the base of the Legislative Council of the British colony, created in 1970, and a previous House of Representatives of 1967 in the Gilbert and Ellice Islands.

 History

 Gilbert and Ellice Islands Colony

 With decolonisation, starting with a Colony conference in 1956, the Gilbert and Ellice Islands initiated to organise a first form of Parliamentary system which began in 1963—1964 with an Advisory Council, including 5 elected members and 12 ex officio members.
 This council was replaced by a House of Representatives in 1967, with 23 members, and then by a Legislative Council in 1970, with less ex officio members.
 An order in council of 1970 created this Legislative Council of 28 elected members, replacing the former House of Representatives of the colony.
 This Council was elected only in 1971.

 A new constitution entered into effect on 1 May 1974, creating a House of Assembly of 28 members from the previous Legislative Council of the Gilbert and Ellice Islands colony (1970).
 The 8 members of the Ellice Islands created an Ellice committee and, after referendum, left the House of Assembly on 1 January 1976 to become the Fale i Fono on Funafuti, the new capital of Tuvalu.